gvwilson/buildtogether.tech/src/research/index.md

 on their designers to show that the complexity is worthwhile.

-Meanwhile, lots of people say that copy-pasting code is bad practice: if you find yourself creating [%i "code clones" %]code clones[%/i%], you should put the repeated code in its own method and call it from all the original copies ([%x design %]).
+Meanwhile, lots of people say that copy-pasting code is bad practice: if you find yourself creating code clones[%i "code clones" %], you should put the repeated code in its own method and call it from all the original copies ([%x design %]).
 But when [%b Kapser2008 %] explored *why* developers create code clones, they found that code clones are OK in some cases: